- Surgical trauma, gum disease and faulty implant design are some of the causes of a loose implant.

 Treatment

 Loose dental implants always require complete removal.
-If there was bone loss, you may need grafting.
+If there is bone loss, you may need grafting.
 This includes additional months of healing.
 The next step is to reattempt implantation or to fit a denture.
 The dentist will discuss options with you.

 It may be possible to reuse the crown, which can save you significant costs.
 The removal process will still require proper aftercare, possibly antibiotics, and painkillers.